Bill Emmott: Life and work

 Emmott wrote the best-selling book The Sun Also Sets: The Limits to Japan's Economic Power (1989), as well as 20:21 Vision: Twentieth-Century Lessons for the Twenty-First Century (2003), Japanophobia: The Myth of the Invincible Japanese (1993), and Rivals: How the Power Struggle Between China, India and Japan Will Shape our Next Decade (2008).

 His book about Italy, Forza, Italia: Come Ripartire dopo Berlusconi (Come on Italy: How to Restart after Berlusconi) was translated to Italian and published in 2010.
 Initially there was no English language version of this book.
 Emmott then updated, revised, and expanded the content for an English language version called Good Italy, Bad Italy, which was published in 2012.

 In April 2016, the government of Japan awarded him the Order of the Rising Sun, Gold Rays with Neck Ribbon.

 Emmott writes columns on current affairs for La Stampa in Italy, for Nikkei Business and the Mainichi Shimbun in Japan, and for Project Syndicate worldwide.
-His latest English language book, The Fate of the West: The Battle to Save the World's Most Successful Political Idea, was published in April 2017.
-His new book, Japan's Far More Female Future was published in Japanese by Nikkei in July 2019 and in English by Oxford University Press in 2020.
+His book The Fate of the West: The Battle to Save the World's Most Successful Political Idea, was published in April 2017.
+Next, Japan's Far More Female Future was published in Japanese by Nikkei in July 2019 and in English by Oxford University Press in 2020.
+His latest book is Deterrence, Diplomacy and the Risk of Conflict over Taiwan, published by IISS/Routledge in its Adelphi series in July 2024; a Japanese translation has been published by Fusosha in the same month, under the title How To Stop World War Three.

-He currently lives with his wife Carol in Oxford and Dublin with their 3 dogs.
+He currently lives with his wife Carol in Oxford and Dublin with their 2 dogs.